zanattabruno/5G-all-in-one-helm/motivations.md

 ## Why removing multus?
 [Multus](https://github.com/k8snetworkplumbingwg/multus-cni)  is a container network interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.
 Typically, in Kubernetes, each pod only has one network interface (apart from a loopback) -- with Multus, you can create a multi-homed pod with multiple interfaces.
 This is accomplished by Multus acting as a "meta-plugin," a CNI plugin that can call various other CNI plugins.
 To deploy an application with Multus, it is necessary to have a high level of control over the used cluster.
-These characteristics become complex deployment in third-party environments when used as a bridge between the container and host interface.
+These characteristics become complex deployment in third-party kubernetes environments when used as a bridge between the container and host interface.

 Please feel free to visit the [official Multus documentation](https://github.com/k8snetworkplumbingwg/multus-cni/tree/master/docs) for more details.